A simpler path to Ergodic Theorems for the Frontier of Branching Brownian Motion: Proof of Theorems and

-In this section, we establish Theorem \ref{thm:ergodic} and Theorem \ref{thm:earlybr}, proceeding via several intermediate results concerning the path localisation and genealogy of the particles.
-The proofs of some of these intermediate results are deferred to Section~\ref{Sec:proofprop}.
+In this section, we establish Theorems~\ref{thm:ergodic} and~\ref{thm:earlybr}, proceeding via several intermediate results concerning the path localisation and the genealogy of the particles.
+The proof of Theorem~\ref{thm:functional_ergodic} is deferred to Section~\ref{sec:functional-proof}.
+The proofs of some intermediate results are deferred to Section~\ref{Sec:proofprop}.